 2 tablespoons raisins

 Heat the oil in a preserving pan.
 Add the garlic and cumin seeds, and stir them over medium heat until they release their aroma.
 Immediately add the remaining ingredients.
-Boil the mixture gently, uncovered, over low heat, stirring occasionally, until the liquid is absorbed and the quince is tender, 1 1/4 to 1 1/2 hours.
+Boil the mixture gently, uncovered, over low heat, stirring occasionally, until the liquid is absorbed and the quince pieces are tender, 1 1/4 to 1 1/2 hours.

 When the chutney has cooled, store it in a covered container in the refrigerator.
 It’s even better after a week or two.